Tom-H2oThermo/Tom-H2oThermo.github.io/privacy-policy.md

 ## Who we are

 **Sites:** Our website address is: https://h2othermo.com.
-Our product, Water &amp; Steam Properties for Excel Add-In is marketed and paid for through the Microsoft App Store.
 In general, our website does not collect or store any of your personal information.

 ## General